 Ethiopia is currently experiencing high levels of conflict and instability.
 After popular uprisings brought seismic changes to Ethiopian politics, the country is now at a crossroads, with intense debate over questions of identity and governance under Ethiopia’s ethno-federalist system.
 The opening of political space has led to multiple violent administrative contests as groups driven by ethno-regional nationalism compete for formal recognition, authority, and territory.
-These conflicts have only been exacerbated as the country moves toward a national election set for later this month.
+Many of these conflicts only worsened ahead of the country’s national election in June 2021.

 Despite Ethiopia’s importance as a lynchpin for peace in a turbulent region, information on the many conflicts occurring within the state is difficult to acquire.
 To meet this challenge, ACLED has launched the EPO to serve as a dedicated platform for governments, media, civil society, and the public to access reliable information and analysis about political violence and unrest across the country.
 By making data and analysis openly available, the EPO will foster connections and shared understanding between government institutions, humanitarian organizations, local civil society groups, the international community, and more.

 Ethiopia’s current media landscape is distorted by biased sources and disinformation.
 In an effort to overcome these obstacles, the EPO examines and triangulates the details of all reported conflict events around the country.
 Data and analysis produced by the EPO are reviewed through a rigorous internal system to ensure that they represent the most accurate, confirmed information available at the time.
 ACLED is a living dataset, and data collected as part of the EPO project are continuously updated with the latest reports as they emerge.
 To minimize the spread of mis- or disinformation around contentious events, the EPO requires multiple sources that specify relevant dates, places, and perpetrators in order to meet the standards for inclusion in the dataset.